 6. Shrinking networks

-Not only our personal networking has decreased during the pandemic, but also our professional ones.
+Not only have our personal networks decreased during the pandemic, but so have our professional ones.
 Microsoft’s analysis of tool use has shown an increase in communication with our close teams in parallel to a decrease in communication with a broader network.
 In short, we have become siloed and this especially threatens workplace relationships and innovation.
 Hybrid concepts that foster exchange between coworkers again thus help to bring these levels back to where they should be.

 7. Office redesign